 • While large scale operations with smart shades are definitely possible, it will require some extensions and other nodes in order to sustain the massive influx of information from multiple points.

-• Even standard remote-controlled shades or motorized shades can be turned on with your phone if you just invest in a smart switch instead.
+• Even standard remote-controlled shades or cheap motorized shades can be turned on with your phone if you just invest in a smart switch instead.